Religious Studies and Worldviews

 Impact

-By the end of Key Stage 3 (Years 7-8) pupils will be familiar with the main religious traditions, including the origins and history of Christianity.
+By the end of Key Stage 3 (Years 7-9) students will be familiar with the main religious traditions, including the origins and history of the principle worldwide religions, including Christianity, and Humanism (a non-religious belief system).
 They will be able to understand the concept of belief and the impact that it has in the world around them.
-Pupils will be able to describe a range of religious concepts, including worship, pilgrimage and the afterlife.
-Pupils will be able to evaluate the impact of religion, philosophy and ethics on believers, non-believers and society as a whole.
-Pupils will develop confidence in their own judgements, demonstrating respect and an understanding and compassion for others as well as the ability to grapple with the big questions that span our lives.
+Students will be able to describe a range of religious concepts, including worship, pilgrimage and the afterlife.
+Students will be able to evaluate the impact of religion, philosophy and ethics on believers, non-believers and society as a whole.
+Students will develop confidence in their own judgements, demonstrating respect and an understanding and compassion for others as well as the ability to grapple with the big questions that span our lives.

-By the end of Key Stage 5 (Years 12-14) pupils will develop a deep understanding of a range of philosophical, ethical and Christian concepts, understanding the development of ideas and arguments over a large period of time.
+By the end of A Level Key Stage 5 (Years 12-13) Students will develop a deep understanding of a range of philosophical, ethical and Christian concepts, understanding the development of ideas and arguments across history.
 They will be able to explain and evaluate how these ideas have impacted on modern-day thinkers and on modern-day society and will be able to use this to build coherent arguments around a range of philosophical and ethical topics.
-Pupils will be able to make judgements in a range of areas including creation, religious experience and sexual ethics.
-The will develop the skills to enable them to argue effectively whilst demonstrating an awareness and understanding of different scholars and viewpoints.
+Students will be able to make judgements in a range of areas including creation, religious experience and sexual ethics.
+They will develop the skills to enable them to argue effectively whilst demonstrating an awareness and understanding of different scholars and viewpoints.